Jerrylum/node-web-serial-ponyfill/README.md

 - Events `connect` and `disconnect` are not implemented.
 - Events `open` and `close` are implemented in the serial port class.
-- A serial port can be closed without releasing the readable and writable stream.
+- A serial port can be closed without releasing the readable and writable streams.

 # Development